braithicus/2810ICT-Project-Management-Assignment/Software Design Document.md

         Nutri_x_mini = float(input(f"Enter the minimum value for {Nutri_x}: "))
         Nutri_x_max = float(input(f"Enter the maximum value for {Nutri_x}: "))

-        # Initialize a list to store the dictionaries that meet the requirements
         matching_foods = []

         for food_dict in list_food_dicts: